Essenceia/Blake2/README.md

 synthesizable RTL.

-This code was written in a configurable manner to support both BLAKE2 b and s variants, but only b variant has been thougrougly tested thus far.
+This code was written in a configurable manner to support both BLAKE2 b and s variants, but *only the b variant has been thougrougly tested thus far*.

 This implementation does not currently support secret keys.